Fees for Notarial Services in Singapore

 Singapore Academy of Law authentication

 From 1 October 2019 onwards, all notarised documents must also be authenticated by the Singapore Academy of Law (SAL).
-Authentication will be done on the spot at the SAL counter at:
+Authentication will be done at the SAL counter at:

 Singapore Academy of Law